xml-director/xmldirector.plonecore/docs/source/README.rst

 eXist-db providing the following features:

 - mounts an arbitary eXist-db collection into Plone
-- indexing support (limited to one content document per Connector
-  instance)
 - ACE editor integration
 - ZIP export from eXist-db
 - ZIP import into eXist-db